Global Payroll

 Statutory components

-Belgium’s labor laws have specific requirements not only around salary and leave, but others as well.
+Belgium’s labor laws have specific requirements not only around salary and leave, but also others.
 Be sure to factor in statutory components like bonuses, pension funds, and any other applicable benefits.

 Salary components

-When structuring compensation packages, make sure to be compliant with Belgian labor laws, such as minimum wage.
-A payroll provider in Belgium such as Skuad can ensure compliance.
+When structuring compensation packages, make sure to be compliant with Belgian labor laws, such as the minimum wage.
+A payroll provider in Belgium, such as Skuad, supports local compliance.

 Pay schedule